sumomomomomo/uma-voice-dataset-creator/README.md

 # Uma Voice Dataset Creator

 A high-performance tool for extracting voice data, text, and metadata from *Umamusume: Pretty Derby*.
+Only supports JP for now.

 This tool also includes a stress mode (because it caught instability on my 13900k that OCCT did not catch).